owl4ce/dotfiles/README.md

 If you enjoyed it and would like to show your appreciation, you may want to tip me here.

-It's never required but always wholeheartedly appreciated.
+It's never required, but always wholeheartedly appreciated.

 Thanks from the bottom of my heart! ‎ :heartpulse: